 With a background of system design in real-time communications and text processing software development, in 1989 he invented the World Wide Web while working at CERN, the European Particle Physics Laboratory.
 He wrote the first web client (browser-editor) and server in 1990.

 Tim now holds the 3Com Founders chair at the Laboratory for Computer Science and Artificial Intelligence Lab (CSAIL) at the Massachusetts Institute of Technology (MIT).
 He directs the World Wide Web Consortium, an open forum of companies and organisations with the mission to lead the Web to its full potential.

 J K Rowling

 Joanne Rowling - better known around the world as J K Rowling - was born in the town of Yate, South Gloucestershire in 1965.
-She is the most successful literary author of all time, and her world-famous Harry Potter series has so far sold over 450 million copies and has been translated into over 60 languages.
-The seventh, and final, Harry Potter novel, Harry Potter and The Deathly Hallows, was published in July 2007.
-All have been made into highly successful films, with all eight films in the Harry Potter series featuring in the list of the 50 highest-grossing films of all time.
+She is the most successful literary author of all time, and her world-famous Harry Potter series has so far sold over 400 million copies and has been translated into over 60 languages.
+The seventh, and final, Harry Potter novel, Harry Potter and The Deathly Hallows, was published in July 2007, and, to date, six of the books have made there way on to the screen.